openshift/runbooks/alerts/cluster-monitoring-operator/TargetDown.md

 If the target uses SSL/TLS for communication, check if the SSL/TLS certificate has expired or certificate files accessible by Prometheus.

-The certificate used by Prometheus to scrape the metrics endpoint is indicated in the `.spec.endpoints.tlsConfig.certFile` property of a `ServiceMonitor` or `PodMonitor`.
+Prometheus use a certificate to scrape the metrics endpoint is indicated in the property `.spec.endpoints.tlsConfig.certFile` of a `ServiceMonitor` or `PodMonitor`.
 The path of the certificate file points to a mounted volume on the Prometheus Pod.
 Therefore, we can deduce which secret holds the certificate.